KvaytG/win-tools/README.md

 boolean enabled = WinTools.isDangerOpsEnabled();
 ```

-## ❗ Important Notes
+## ⚠️ Important Notes
-Performance has been tested only on Windows 10 and Windows 11.
+- Performance has been tested only on Windows 10 and Windows 11.

-Administrator privileges are NOT required.
+- Administrator privileges are NOT required.

-Dangerous operations are disabled by default and require explicit activation.
+- Dangerous operations are disabled by default and require explicit activation.

 ## 🙏 Acknowledgments
 Special thanks to **adasdead** for developing the native DLL components that made this project possible.

 ## 📜 License
-WinTools is licensed under the **[MIT license](https://opensource.org/license/mit)**.
+win-tools is licensed under the **[MIT license](https://opensource.org/license/mit)**.